Choose bus to relax — #lovemybus

 You can find Professor Davis full briefing here.

-#lovemybus Champion Christine would agree with this and chooses the bus to commute, ‘because it is happy and stress-free’.
+#lovemybus Champion Christine would agree with this.
+She chooses the bus to commute, ‘because it is happy and stress-free’.
 She goes on to say that, ‘the relax theme is really why I like using the bus.
 I actually use my meditation app. on the way home, which is not something I could do if I was driving’.

-The #lovemybus team and champions have been active on Twitter & Instagram, and would welcome your interaction with the campaign on these channels.
-For updates on the campaign follow @lovemybus on twitter and @lovemybus on Instagram or email <email@example.com> for further details.
+The #lovemybus team and Champions are active on Twitter & Instagram.
+We would welcome your interaction with the campaign on these channels.
+For updates follow @lovemybus on twitter and @lovemybus on Instagram or email <firstname.lastname@example.org> for further details.